 The Programme may publish calls in two formats:

 - Open Calls encourage applications addressing any of the SPS Key Priorities.

 Each SPS call welcomes applications in line with all of the SPS grant mechanisms, unless otherwise specified.
-Details on how to submit new applications are explained in each call for proposals.

 For queries prior to the submission of an application, potential applicants may contact SPS at email@example.com.
 The Programme endeavours to support potential applicants in the submission of sound proposals fitting within the scope of the Programme’s activities.

 - As each application undergoes a thorough review process, a decision on funding can take up to nine months following an application deadline.
 It is important to take this into consideration when proposing dates for an activity.

 - For SPS Multi-Year Projects applications: If your project would require more than EUR 400,000, please first send to firstname.lastname@example.org a one-page abstract of your proposal, with an estimated budget, in order to evaluate whether such a project would fit in the overall portfolio of SPS before a full application is developed.